yangshiyu89/mini_store/README.md

-# Homepage
+# Detail

-This is Store homepage with cloud database.
+This is Store Detail page with virtual data.